fleet-sdk/docs/docs/token-burning.md

 # Burning Tokens

-Burning tokens on Ergo is done similarly to [minting](./transaction-building.md#step-4-2-mint-a-token).
-As to mint, you need to add an inexistent token to outputs; to burn, you must add tokens as inputs and omit the number of tokens you want to burn from outputs.
+Burning tokens on Ergo is similar to [minting](./transaction-building.md#step-4-2-mint-a-token).
+Minting occurs whenever a new token is added to a transaction's output.
+Burning occurs when a transaction has fewer outputs than inputs.
+Most transactions have outputs and inputs that are equal.

-Having such an implicit burning mechanism makes it easy to accidentally burn tokens.
-So that Fleet only allows burning through the `TransactionBuilder.BurnTokens()` method or by explicitly allowing it through `TransactionBuilder.configure(x => x.allowTokenBurning(true))` if a manual approach is needed.
+To protect against accidently burning tokens, Fleet checks to make sure inputs and outputs are equal.
+To burn tokens, the `TransactionBuilder.BurnTokens()` method is used to declare the tokenId and amount to burn.

 The `BurnTokens` method accepts a single object or an array of objects describing which and how many tokens to burn.